Lexus Certified Warranty Overview

 Endurance: Best Coverage

 Endurance offers six tiers of coverage that can last up to 8 years or more than 200,000 miles.
-Some Endurance warranties, called EnduranceAdvantageTM plans, even include coverage for regular maintenance items like tire rotations and oil changes.
+Some Endurance warranties, called EnduranceAdvantageTM plans, even include coverage for regular maintenance items like tire rotations and oil changes, which is a rarity among the 40-plus warranty providers we’ve researched.
+This variety of protection options is why we gave Endurance our Best Coverage award.

-Endurance has a 4.4 out of 5.0-star rating on Trustpilot based on more than 3,000 reviews.
+Endurance has a star rating of 3.6 out of 5.0 on Trustpilot based on more than 7,000 reviews.
 Many reviews mention a smooth and painless claims process and positive interactions with the Endurance customer service team.

 Learn more by reading our full Endurance warranty review, and get a free Endurance quote by clicking below.

-CarShield also has six tiers of coverage and contracts that extend up to 300,000 miles.
-CarShield’s Diamond plan rivals factory-level bumper-to-bumper coverage similar to a new car warranty.
+CarShield also has seven tiers of coverage and contracts that extend up to 300,000 miles.
+CarShield’s Diamond plan rivals factory-level bumper-to-bumper coverage.
 You can also purchase cheaper contracts like the Silver plan, which provides powertrain warranty coverage for your vehicle’s engine and transmission – some of the most crucial and expensive-to-replace components.

-CarShield has a 4.0 out of 5.0 rating on Trustpilot based on more than 22,000 customer reviews.
-Many reviews mention courteous representatives and relief that they were able to be reimbursed for costly repairs after their vehicles broke down.
+CarShield has a rating of 4.1 out of 5.0 stars on Trustpilot based on more than 43,000 customer reviews.
+Many reviews mention courteous representatives and great coverage.

 Learn more by reading our full CarShield review, and get a free quote from CarShield below.